 - NA = Avogadro number

-- a = edge length of unit cell.
+- a = edge length of the unit cell.

 Structure of Ionic Crystals